No Bake Cheesecake Filling:

 the filling to a bowl,

-cover, and refrigerate for 6-8 hours, or preferably overnight.
+cover, and refrigerate for at least eight hours, or preferably overnight.
 Can be covered

 and stored in the refrigerator for about a week.

-Lightly butter, or spray with a nonstick vegetable spray, 36 miniature muffin tins (approximately
+Shortbread Tarts: Lightly butter, or spray with a nonstick vegetable spray, 48 miniature muffin tins (approximately

 In the bowl of your

-electric mixer, or with a hand mixer, beat the butter and sugar together (1-2
+electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter

 and salt and mix just until incorporated.
 If the shortbread dough is too soft to